captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 but you can’t live here anymore.
 ---
-With Peter bless his heart
+and facts are
 ---
-or without Peter.
----
-With me or without me.
----
-This apartment is no longer an option.
----
-OK?
-Do you get that??
----
-This isn’t about me or what I want
----
-it’s about logistics baby girl
----
-and and facts.
----
-And the logistics and facts are
----
 that whether this fucker is slow moving
 ---
-or fast moving it doesn’t matter.
+or fast moving this apartment
 ---
-Because either way the chances
+is no longer an option for you anymore.
 ---
-of you being able to do five
-flights
----
-of stairs in a few months
----
-is pretty slim so.
----
-Are you listening to me.
+Are you listening to me?
 ---
 ## LISSETTE:
 Yes I’m listening.